Drug Identification Number Registration (DIN Numbers in Canada)

 One common misconception about DINs is that they indicate the safety or effectiveness of a drug.
 However, DINs are unique identifiers assigned to a drug product approved for sale in Canada.
 Another misconception is that all drugs sold in Canada require a DIN.
 Some natural health products do not require a DIN but may have a Natural Product Number (NPN) or Homeopathic Medicine Number (DIN-HM) instead.

-Frequently Asked Questions - Drug Identification Number
+Frequently Asked Questions - Drug Identification Numbers

 Obtaining a Drug Identification Number (DIN) is important because this number indicates the drug has met Health Canada’s requirements for safety, quality, and effectiveness.